 Under the program, juvenile misdemeanants are issued a citation which records the offense and schedules a hearing to arbitrate the case seven days later.
 The suspect's parents and the victim receive copies of the citation and are asked to appear at the hearing.
 The right to counsel is made clear to the youngster and his parents.

-Although the hearing is informal, it is held in a courtroom setting to enhance the child's understanding of the meaning and importance of the procedure.
-The Juvenile Intake
+Although the hearing is informal, it is held in a courtroom setting to enhance the child's

 A youth and his mother discuss his community work assignment with a CAP arbitrator.